otman-ai/oneshotcv/README.md

 ## © license
-The core of Inference is licensed under Apache 2.0.
+The core of Oneshotcv is licensed under Apache 2.0.

 ## Contribution
 We would love your input to improve OneShotCv! 🙏